Feedback

 - UK Met Office: Cumulonimbus cloud (thunderstorms) forecast

 Overseas territories are added separately when it's considered that they can be under a very different weather system than the rest of the country.
-Examples are Alaska, Hawaii and Puerto Rico for the US; the French Polynesia and New Caledonia for France; etc. Large countries such as China or Russia are indeed under many different weather patterns as well, but these were not split into different zones.
+Examples are Alaska, Hawaii and Puerto Rico for the US; the French Polynesia and New Caledonia for France; etc. Large countries such as China or Russia are indeed under many different weather patterns as well, but these are not split into different zones.

 Copyright